 When the Watch Window is in Select Mode drag the mouse pointer to select the section of data you would like to export.
-The area you have selected for export will be highlighted with a light blue color.
+The area you have selected for export will be highlighted with a blue color.

 The following dialog box will appear confirming the data you wish to export:

 This window will give you various options for exporting your data.
 An explanation of each of the options is given below:

 Data Export Summary: This area provides essential information on the data you are exporting.
 Listed on the left-hand side is the date and time range of the data being exported.
 On the right-hand side, the blocks data is being exported for are shown.